earthai-tech/fusionlab-learn/docs/source/user_guide/models/pinn/pihalnet.rst

 them uniquely suited for complex geophysical forecasting tasks.

 * **Hybrid Data-Physics Architecture**
   The models integrate a powerful data-driven forecasting core (the Hybrid Attentive LSTM Network, or HALNet, engine) with a physics-informed module.
 This means they learn from both observational data and the governing physical laws, with the PDE residual being a key component of the loss function.

 * **Coupled Multi-Target Prediction**
   They are designed to simultaneously forecast multiple, physically linked variables.
 The primary use case is predicting land subsidence (:math:`s`) and groundwater levels (:math:`h`) in a coupled manner.

 * **Advanced Input Handling**
   The architecture natively processes three distinct types of time series inputs:

   * **Static features:** Time-invariant metadata (e.g., sensor location, soil type).
   * **Dynamic past features:** Time-varying data observed up to the present (e.g., historical rainfall, past measurements).
   * **Known future features:** Time-varying data known in advance (e.g., day of the week, scheduled pumping).
-    This is enhanced by an optional
+  This is enhanced by an optional :class:`~fusionlab.nn.components.VariableSelectionNetwork` (VSN) for intelligent, learnable feature selection.
-    :class:`~fusionlab.nn.components.VariableSelectionNetwork` (VSN)
-    for intelligent, learnable feature selection.

 * **Sophisticated Temporal Processing**
   To capture complex time-dependencies, the models employ:

   * A :class:`~fusionlab.nn.components.MultiScaleLSTM` that processes
     the input sequence at various user-defined temporal resolutions, capturing both short-term and long-term patterns.
-    * A rich suite of attention mechanisms that work together to fuse information from all sources, including :class:`~fusionlab.nn.components.CrossAttention` (for encoder-decoder interaction) and various self-attention layers like :class:`~fusionlab.nn.components.HierarchicalAttention`.
+  * A rich suite of attention mechanisms that work together to fuse information from all sources, including :class:`~fusionlab.nn.components.CrossAttention` (for encoder-decoder interaction) and various self-attention layers ike :class:`~fusionlab.nn.components.HierarchicalAttention`.

 * **Flexible Physics-Informed Constraints**
   The physics module is highly configurable:

   * The specific physical law to enforce can be selected via the ``pde_mode`` parameter, with the primary focus being on ``'consolidation'``.
   * Key physical coefficients in the PDEs (like the consolidation coefficient :math:`C` or hydraulic conductivity :math:`K`) can be either **fixed** as known constants or made **learnable**.
     This allows the model to perform *parameter inversion*— discovering the values of physical constants directly from the observational data.

 * **Probabilistic Forecasting for Uncertainty**
   The models can produce probabilistic forecasts to quantify prediction uncertainty.
-By specifying a list of ``quantiles``, the :class:`~fusionlab.nn.components.QuantileDistributionModeling` head
-    is activated, generating prediction intervals alongside the point forecast.
+By specifying a list of ``quantiles``, the :class:`~fusionlab.nn.components.QuantileDistributionModeling` head is activated, generating prediction intervals alongside the point forecast.

 * **Multi-Horizon Output Structure**
-    Using a :class:`~fusionlab.nn.components.MultiDecoder`, the models
-    generate predictions for each step in the forecast horizon in a sequence-to-sequence manner, making them true multi-step-ahead
+  Using a :class:`~fusionlab.nn.components.MultiDecoder`, the models generate predictions for each step in the forecast horizon in a sequence-to-sequence manner, making them true multi-step-ahead forecasters.
-    forecasters.

 Physical Formulation and Hybrid Loss